arkadianriver/usf-learning-guides/README.md

 |---|---|
 |think|<img src="resources/thinking-svgrepo-com.svg" width="20" height="20"/>|

-See the `content/test.md` file for example source, and the `output/test.pdf` file for its output.
+Check out the Raw or Blame view of the [`content/test.md`](content/test.md) file for example markdown source, and the [`test.pdf`](https://arkadianriver.github.io/usf-learning-guides/test.pdf) file for its output.
-(Note that when publishing, the `test.pdf` is not published.)
+(Note that when publishing to production, PDF filenames that start with `test` are not published.)

 ## Optional: Installing locally